apache/flink/docs/dev/table/sqlClient.md

 Both result modes can be useful during the prototyping of SQL queries.

-After a query is defined, it can be submitted to the cluster as a long-running Flink job.
-For this, a target table sink that stores the results needs to be specified using the [INSERT INTO statement](sqlClient.html#long-running-sql-queries).
+After a query is defined, it can be submitted to the cluster as a long-running, detached Flink job.
+For this, a target system that stores the results needs to be specified using the [INSERT INTO statement](sqlClient.html#detached-sql-queries).
 The [configuration section](sqlClient.html#configuration) explains how to declare table sources for reading data, how to declare table sinks for writing data, and how to configure other table program properties.

 {% top %}